vigetlabs/microcosm/site/src/content/index.md

 for a file to upload, or dip into a subway tunnel and lose connectivity.
 They might want to retry an request, cancel it, or just see what's happening.

-This burden of this state often falls on data stores (Domains, in Microcosm) or a home-grown solution for tracking outstanding requests and binding them to related action data.
+The burden of this state often falls on data stores (Domains, in Microcosm) or a home-grown solution for tracking outstanding requests and binding them to related action data.

 While manageable, we've found that this can cumbersome.
 That it can lead to interface-specific requirements